Friday, April 26, 2019

 Faculty presenter Bios

-The Graduate Student Teaching Symposium is part of Instructional Development’s Teaching and Learning Excellence Series (TALES), and is co-sponsored by Graduate Division, the Graduate Student Association (GSA) and The Center for Science and Engineering Partnerships (CSEP).
+The Graduate Student Teaching Symposium is part of Instructional Development’s Teaching and Learning Excellence Series (TALES).
+This event is made possible by our sponsors: Graduate Division, the Center for Science and Engineering Partnerships (CSEP), the Graduate Student Association (GSA), the Center for Innovative Teaching, Research and Learning (CITRAL) and Undergraduate Education.

 Photo Credit: Tony Mastres